 Visit a Career Advice Service

 It is extremely likely that you will not be looking to become a professional in career pathways and advice.
 However, there are people that are professionals in helping others to find their perfect careers.
-Speaking to a careers advice service or counselor can be extremely advantageous as they have seen many people before you who have been interested in changing careers.
+Speaking to a careers advice service or counsellor can be extremely advantageous as they have seen many people before you who have been interested in changing careers.
 Not only will they be experienced in helping people to have a career change, but they will have inside knowledge of the different sectors and how to break into them.
 Not only this, but they may have lists of jobs and work placements that you may be able to apply for, as well as being able to check your resume to make sure that it will appeal to your new employers.

 There are also many career advice services that operate on a specialist basis, meaning that you will easily be able to find someone with experience of handling artistic careers.